About the Board

 The Board makes continuous evaluations of the CEO and discuss this at at least one meeting without his presence.

 The Audit and Risk Committee consist of Ragnhild Wiborg (Chairman), Hans Larsson and Andreas Näsvik.

-The Remuneration Commitee consists of Per E. Larsson (Chairman), and Andreas Näsvik.
+The Remuneration Commitee consists of Magnus Lindquist (Chairman), Michel van der Bel and Andreas Näsvik.